dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 The STORAGE-SCP AE can support multiple simultaneous Associations requested by peer AEs.
 Each time the STORAGE-SCP AE receives an Association, a child process will be spawned to process the Verification, Storage, or Storage Commitment Push Model Service requests.
 The maximum number of child processes, and thus the maximum number of simultaneous Associations that can be processed, is set by configuration.
 The default maximum number is 10 in total.
 This maximum number of simultaneous Associations can be either an absolute number or a maximum number for each requesting external Application Entity.
 The latter flexibility can be useful if communication with one external AE is unreliable and one does not wish 'hung' connections with this AE to prevent Associations with other client AEs.
 The STORAGE-SCP AE initiates one Association at a time for sending Storage Commitment Push Model N-EVENT-REPORTs to peer AEs.

-.. csv-table:: Table 4.2.1.2-2.: Number of Simultaneous Associations as an SCP for STORAGE-SCP AE
+.. csv-table:: Number of Simultaneous Associations as an SCP for STORAGE-SCP AE
    :file: number-of-associations.csv

 .. _storage-asynchrounous-nature: